daiolupo/project-journal/journal.md

 **Explain one test session I performed, and include the test plan, test results and bugs found:**

-One test session I performed was end to end points for the APIs.
+One test session I performed was end-to-end points for the GET, POST, DELETE and UPDATE(PATCH) API calls.

 **TEST PLAN**